 Solar energy systems, which should be invisible from the street due to blockage by the existing parapet and fully contained therein.

 Vegetated roofs, not to exceed 3 feet, 6 inches in height, excluding vegetation.
 Weirs, check dams, gutters, or other stormwater management equipment.

+Rooftop structures designed to block, absorb, redirect, or otherwise mitigate the noise of mechanicals located on the roof or other outdoor location, or to visually screen rooftop structures or mechanicals.

 Affordable Housing.
 Within the Bulkeley Schoolhouse, one affordable housing unit shall be provided.